Harvard Square under Pandemic Pressure

 Retailers Reopening…

 Retail businesses were forced to close for months before starting to reopen under the Commonwealth’s phased system of relaxing pandemic restrictions.
-Those that were already had websites and online ordering systems could get by with some business in the meantime; others had to transition to the web quickly—but an online transition isn’t feasible for everyone.
+Those that already had websites and online ordering systems could get by with some business in the meantime; others had to transition to the web quickly—but an online transition isn’t feasible for everyone.

 Photograph courtesy of HSBA